pawanbenjamin/poke-app-demo/README.md

 ## Create your own basic Poke-Dex
 ### Instructions:

-First Clone the Repo, then `npm install`
+First Clone the Repo, `npm install` then `npm start` to run the server

 ##### Begin on the `main` branch
 Your goal is to follow the instructions in the code comments, and build your own PokeDex!